nilmadhab0504/Javascript/Objects.md

 # Objects
-Objects are collection of key value pairs where keys are string and values are any data type inluding other objects, array, functions. objects are used to represent and structure data as well as encapsulate behavior through methods.
+Objects are collection of key value pairs where keys are string and values are any data type inluding other objects, arrays, functions.

+objects are used to represent and structure data as well as encapsulate behavior through methods.

 ## How to Define an Object